-In 1955, the instrument survived the car crash in which its then owner, Ossy Renardi, was tragically killed.
+In 1955, the instrument survived the car crash in which its then owner, Ossy Renardy, was tragically killed.

 Laurie relates that at the time he sold the instrument to Gleichauff, it still had its original neck and bass bar.
 But Gleichauff had these replaced, and the job was done so poorly that the tone of the instrument disappeared and Gleichauff returned the instrument to Laurie.
 Laurie entrusted the instrument to Gand and Bernadel, who repaired the damage that had been done, and the instrument's tone returned.

-Reminiscences of a Fiddle Dealer, David Laurie, T. Werner Laurie, Ltd., London, circa 1900
+Reminiscences of a Fiddle Dealer, David Laurie, David Laurie, Reminiscences of a Fiddle Dealer, London

 "A few years after both the Marquis and his lady died and the violin with other things were to be sent to Paris and sold, but I did not